xMestas/RoyLanguage/README.md

 Expressions and Statements can be evaluated using their evaluation functions.
 Their respective evaluation functions are `eval` for expressions, `stmt` for a single statement, and `stmts` for a list of statements.
-The `runFunc` function is used for evaluating the result of a function (a list of statements that contains a return statement).
+The `runFun` function is used for evaluating the result of a function (a list of statements that contains a return statement).
 Notice that each evaluation function also takes in a tuple, with the first element being a list of tuples with a variable name and a `DVal` stored in that variable, and the second element being a list of tuples with a function name, and a list of statements for that function.
 The easiest environment to start with is `([],[])`.
 You can see many examples of these evaluation functions being used in RoyTests.hs.